driusan/lmt/Implementation.md

 with another (called "weave").

 [Markdown](http://daringfireball.net/projects/markdown/syntax) is a plaintextish format popular with programmers.
-It's simple,  easy and already has support for embedding code blocks using triple backticks (```), mostly for the purposes of syntax highlighting in documentation.
+It's simple, easy to write and already has support for embedding code blocks using triple backticks (```), mostly for the purposes of syntax highlighting in documentation.